 Over-the-Counter (OTC) Hearing Aids

-On October 19, the U.S. Food and Drug Administration proposed rules for OTC hearing aids.
+In October 2021, the U.S. Food and Drug Administration (FDA) proposed rules for OTC hearing aids.
 This started a 90-day public comment period to ensure all voices are heard and lawmakers get these rules right.

 These devices are a new category of hearing aids that consumers will be able to buy directly, without visiting a hearing health professional.
 They are intended to help adults who believe they have mild-to-moderate hearing loss, at budget friendly prices.
 However, lower prices often result in lower quality of care.

-Hearing loss is unique to each individual, which is why it’s important that licensed, trained hearing health professionals continue to play a key role in a patient’s hearing loss journey.
+Hearing loss is unique to each individual, so it’s critical that licensed, trained hearing health professionals continue to play a key role in a patient’s hearing loss journey.

 65% [of hearing aid owners] would definitely purchase a hearing aid through a hearing care professional even if an OTC option were available.